Hrafn Kristjánsson: Stjarnan (2014–18)

 In 2014 Hrafn was hired as the head coach of Stjarnan.
 In January 2015 he led the club to the Icelandic Cup.
 In October 2015 he won the Icelandic Company Cup after Stjarnan beat Þór Þorlákshöfn 72-58 in the final.
 On 27 March 2018, after Stjarnan's first round exit against ÍR, the club announced that it had decided not to renew his contract.

 Álftanes (2018–2022)

 On 20 July 2018 Hrafn was hired as the head coach of newly promoted 2. deild karla club Álftanes. Álftanes started the 2. deild season with a bang, thrashing former 1. deild karla club Körfuknattleiksfélag ÍA with 64 points, 136-72.
 On 16 April 2019, Álftanes defeated ÍA in the 2. deild karla finals, 123-100, and achieved promotion to the 1. deild karla.

 Hrafn announced his retirement from coaching in April 2022 following Álftanes' loss against Höttur in the 1. deild promotion playoffs.

+Breiðablik (2024–present)

+In May 2024, Hrafn returned to coaching, taking over as head coach of Breiðablik along with his son, Mikael Máni Hrafnsson.